guillaume-haerinck/portfolio/public/articles/chaos-dashboard.md

-Ongoing project description, but post-mortem in French is available [here](https://github.com/LafLaurine/imac2-web-dashboard/blob/master/doc/POST-MORTEM.pdf).
+We wanted to have fun making an old-fashionned looking website, powered by modern web framework, and dedicated to border-line statistics.
+You can find the post-mortem in French [here](https://github.com/LafLaurine/imac2-web-dashboard/blob/master/doc/POST-MORTEM.pdf).